watspeed/cloud-computing-security-essentials/lab2/lab2-guide1.md

 ## Completing the lab

-Clicking **Next** from the bottom right corner of this lab guide will take you to the next page of the guide, where you'll complete your lab tasks!
+Clicking **Next** from the bottom of this lab guide will take you to the next page of the guide, where you'll complete your lab tasks!

    ![Start Your Azure Journey](../images/sc900-image(3).png)